hbwheat/Microsoft-Excel-Conditional-Formatting-nth-Row-Formula/README.md

     4th row:
     =MOD(ROW(),4)=0
     4 row mod 4 = 0
-    Each time the 4th row is addressed 4 modulus 4 will equal 0.
+    Each time the 4th row is addressed, 4 modulus 4 will equal 0.
 We want a sequence to repeat every 4th row.
     This is our starting point.
-When 4 mod 4 is equal to 0 when know we are on the fourth row. row 4 mod 4 = 0
+When 4 mod 4 is equal to 0, then know we are on the fourth row. row 4 mod 4 = 0
     row 8 mod 4 = 0
     row 12 mod 4 = 0